Ann Louise Gittleman

-Ann Louise Gittleman is an American author and proponent of alternative medicine, especially fad diets.
+Ann Louise Gittleman (born June 27, 1949) is an American author and proponent of alternative medicine, especially fad diets.
 She regards herself as a nutritionist.
 Gittleman has written more than two dozen books and is known for The Fat Flush Plan, a "detox" diet and exercise program that she developed into a series of books.
 Gittleman's ideas on health and nutrition are regarded as pseudoscience.

 Education and career

 In 2002, she was given a Ph.D. in holistic nutrition from Clayton College of Natural Health, an unaccredited and now defunct diploma mill.

 In 1994, she was featured in an advertising campaign for Rejuvex, a dietary supplement for menopause symptoms that is not supported by scientific or clinical evidence.

 Gittleman has written many books on alternative medical ideas for health and nutrition.
 Her books have appeared on popular television programs, including 20/20, Dr. Phil, Good Morning America, and The Early Show.
 She has been criticized for promoting incorrect notions about medicine, diet, and electromagnetic radiation.